ringlochid/library-app-auth-service/DOC.md

 **Q: What about real-time notifications when roles change?**
 A: Implement WebSocket notifications in each service independently.
 No cross-service events needed.

+**Q: Why report edit history instead of content?**
+A: Accurate attribution.
+If Book #123 was created by Alice but vandalized by Bob, reporting the book would punish Alice unfairly.
+Reporting Bob's specific edit (edit_id) targets the right person.

+**Q: Can public users report content?**
+A: No. Only contributor+ users (trust_score >= 10) can submit reports.
+This aligns with jury voting privileges and prevents spam reports.

+**Q: What happens when a user is auto-locked?**
+A: They're downgraded to "user" role temporarily, losing contributor+ privileges.
+They can still read content but cannot create/edit or vote.
+Admin must review reports and manually unlock.

+**Q: How does soft delete work with reports?**
+A: Library Service marks content as `deleted` with 48h grace period.
+Contributor+ users can still view it and report the delete action.
+After 48h, content is permanently purged by Celery worker.

 ---